When Ade and I first started travelling, the internet was still a fairly new concept and travel apps weren’t even on the horizon.

 We use social media in a few different ways when we’re travelling.
 I like to use WhatsApp and Messenger to stay in touch with people.

-You’ll find a lot of organisations and tour companies round the world use WhatsApp as their method of contact so if you don’t have it, it’s worth downloading and learning how to use it before you leave home.
+You’ll find a lot of organisations and tour companies around the world use WhatsApp as their method of contact so if you don’t have it, it’s worth downloading and learning how to use it before you leave home.

 We are constantly making video calls to friends and family at home or those we’ve met on the road through messenger, and now that it’s encrypted it’s even better.

 And of course we use Facebook, Instagram, X (only occasionally now) and YouTube to get our travel inspiration, to learn about new places and to pick up tips along the way.
+And to share our adventures, of course.

 I know a lot of people use TikTok these days but I just don’t seem to be able to get into it.